-- incorporate and apply knowledge of the skills and central concepts of their disciplines into an integrated curriculum; - define and describe the growth and development characteristics of P-12 students; identify critical historical, philosophical, and theoretical themes in education; - instruct students from diverse populations who vary in rate, ability, compatibility, cultural background, and style of learning; - plan and implement a variety of instructional strategies to promote critical thinking, problem solving, and performance in P-12 students; - apply classroom management skills using various techniques including the ability to manage the physical classroom environment; - employ different types of communication strategies to insure active participation of all P-12 students; - plan, create, and evaluate materials appropriate for instruction; - apply a variety of assessment techniques for diagnosing and prescribing teaching strategies to impact achievement inP-12 students; - use reflection, research, and inquiry to support professional development and professional practice; - identify appropriate and effective collaboration, communication and interpersonal skills with P-12 students, teachers, parents, administrators, and others in the community; - identify attributes of professional dispositions; - integrate technology into teaching practices to enhance learning and impact achievement in P-12 students
+- Incorporate and apply knowledge of the skills and central concepts of their disciplines into an integrated curriculum; - Define and describe the growth and development characteristics of P-12 students; identify critical historical, philosophical, and theoretical themes in education; - Instruct students from diverse populations who vary in rate, ability, compatibility, cultural background, and style of learning; - Plan and implement a variety of instructional strategies to promote critical thinking, problem solving, and performance in P-12 students; - Apply classroom management skills using various techniques including the ability to manage the physical classroom environment; - Employ different types of communication strategies to insure active participation of all P-12 students; - Plan, create, and evaluate materials appropriate for instruction; - Apply a variety of assessment techniques for diagnosing and prescribing teaching strategies to impact achievement inP-12 students; - Use reflection, research, and inquiry to support professional development and professional practice;

+- Identify appropriate and effective collaboration, communication and interpersonal skills with P-12 students, teachers, parents, administrators, and others in the community; - Identify attributes of professional dispositions; - Integrate technology into teaching practices to enhance learning and impact achievement in P-12 students

 The prospective candidate has many options.
 Programs leading to degrees and/or eligibility for initial certification are offered in Early Childhood Education, English, Health and Physical Education, History, Mathematics, Middle Grades Education, Music, and Special Education.
-In addition, students may earn the Bachelor of Science in Education degree in Recreation and Exercise Science/Wellness, non-teaching degrees.
+In addition, students may earn the Bachelor of Science in Education degree in Exercise Science/Wellness, a non-teaching degree.